 WARNING!
 There are occasionally some attempts to manipulate our software in order to generate more votes for a particular entry.
 Make no mistake!
 We are able to track ALL activities on our competition website!
 Each attempt of vote manipulation will result in the disqualification of the entrant and the remove of his/her idea/project from the competition.

 We are also grateful for reports from users who have identified some voting irregularities and fraud attempts.

 We use a voting system with various security backup mechanisms to recognize whether or not someone has voted in a fair or unfair manner.

 - By prompting the IP address via which the user accesses the internet.

-When you are in the web, you are assigned an IP address by your provider.
+When you are on the web, you are assigned an IP address by your provider.
 This acts as the name of your computer for the period you are surfing, and the IP is generally changed once per day.
-The voting tool recognises the IP address and sees whether this has already been used to cast a vote.
+The voting tool recognizes the IP address and sees whether this has already been used to cast a vote.
 If so, it is blocked until a new IP address is assigned.

 - Via the login of the user who wishes to vote

 With this method, the voter first registers before he/she can vote.